yrmvgh/yiufcrawl/README.md

 ### v1.3

+* Transmutation
+    * transformations don't time out
+    * power of the transformation is based on spell power
+    * when the player takes any offensive action (attacks, casts, evokes), the spell failure of the form is tested.
+      If the spell would have failed, 1/3 of the time, the form unravells and the player returns to normal form.

 * Wand recharging
     * Wands gain half of the normal capacity for that wand type.
 So a healing wand gives 5 each recharge.
     * Wands lose 1/2 of what they gain from their capacity